epochblue/nanogen/README.md

 None of the fields in `config.yaml` are required, but anything defined will be passed to all templates.
 In the templates, anything defined in this file will be available under a special variable called `site`.
-For example, to reference the `url` variable in the above example in a template, use`{{ site.url }}` in your template.
+For example, to use the `url` variable from the above example, use`{{ site.url }}` in your template.

-`keep` is the only field in the file that is explicitly looked for by `nanogen`.
-It expects a [YAML][] list of directories (relative to the project's root dir) of directories that need to be copied into the generated site.
+`keep` is the only key in the configuration file that `nanogen` explicitly looks for.
+If it's found, `nanogen` expects it to be a [YAML][] list of directories (relative to the project's root dir) that need to be copied into the generated site structure.

 ## Templates